verilator/verilator/docs/guide/install.rst

-Verilator is developed and has primary testing on Ubuntu, with additional testing on FreeBSD and Apple OS-X. Versions have also built on Redhat Linux, HPUX and Solaris.
-It should run with minor porting on any GNU/Linux-ish platform.
-Verilator also works on Windows under Cygwin, and Windows under MinGW (gcc -mno-cygwin).
+Verilator is developed and has primary testing on Ubuntu, with additional testing on FreeBSD and Apple OS-X. Versions have also built on Redhat Linux, and other flavors of GNU/Linux-ish platforms.
+Verilator also works on Windows Subsystem for Linux (WSL2), Windows under Cygwin, and Windows under MinGW (gcc -mno-cygwin).
 Verilated output (not Verilator itself) compiles under all the options above, plus using MSVC++.

 Install Prerequisites